 Funding for these grant applications will be derived in part from the County’s annual federal HUD award.
 State and local funds will also be awarded through this process.
-Funding recommendations will be in accordance with priorities identified in the County’s 2020-2024 Consolidated Plan.
-Funding is intended to stabilize, enhance, and preserve Baltimore County communities and primarily benefit low to moderate-income households.
+Funding recommendations will be in accordance with priorities identified in the County’s 2020 to 2024 Consolidated Plan.
+Funding is intended to stabilize, enhance, and preserve Baltimore County communities and primarily benefit low- to moderate-income households.

-In May 2020, Baltimore County posted its Citizen Participation Plan (PDF), its First Substantial Amendment (PDF), its Consolidated Plan 2020-2024, and its Annual Action Plan (PDF) detailing the County’s multiyear strategy to use federal HUD funds to create decent housing, expand economic opportunity, and ensure a suitable living environment for low to moderate-income persons and communities.
+In May 2020, Baltimore County posted its Citizen Participation Plan, its First Substantial Amendment, its Consolidated Plan 2020 to 2024, and its Annual Action Plan detailing the County’s multiyear strategy to use federal HUD funds to create decent housing, expand economic opportunity, and ensure a suitable living environment for low to moderate-income persons and communities.
 Generally published in April or May each year, the Annual Action Plan highlights efforts taken in that fiscal year to meet the needs identified in the Consolidated Plan.
 Substantial Amendments are published to program new funding not already identified in the Consolidated Plan or when new activities are identified using funds previously programmed for another activity.
 The CAPER describes how the County used CDBG, HOME, and ESG funds awarded to the County by HUD for use in a particular fiscal year.
+The FFY 2020/CFY 2021 CAPER provides an update for the Five-Year Consolidated Plan.
 Each report includes how these federal funds leverage other federal, state and county funds for the benefit of County citizens.

 These documents are mandated by HUD and are reviewed and approved.
 Evaluations are made by HUD for compliance of activities with these plans.
 In keeping with the County’s Citizen Action Plan, the County invites citizens to read these reports and submit comments.